Featured image by Kindel Media, Pexels

 - A working environment with minimal distractions

-- A professional assessment if one does not already exist.
+- A professional workplace needs assessment if one does not already exist.

 - Specialist training for the individual

 - Options for flexible working, such as reduced hours or working from home.

 - Clear and concise written and verbal communication